espindolaallan/aml-nids-survey-data/README.md

 If you leverage these artifacts, please cite the accompanying manuscript:

-> A. de S. Espindola, A. O. Santin, A. Casimiro, P. M. Ferreira, and E. K. Viegas, “Understanding the Adversary: A Quantitative and Taxonomic Survey of Adversarial Machine Learning in Network Intrusion Detection Systems,” under submission (2025).
+> A. de S. Espindola, A. O. Santin, A. Casimiro, P. M. Ferreira, and E. K. Viegas, “Understanding the Adversary: A Survey of Adversarial Machine Learning in Network Intrusion Detection”, under submission to IEEE Communications Surveys & Tutorials (2025).